-Meet Nina who won the 2020 flare ignite award for Lifestyle Business of the Year.
+Meet Nina who won the 2020 Flare award for Lifestyle Business of the Year.
 Nina is an art psychotherapist and works with vulnerable adults and children.

 |Current job role||Art Psychotherapist|

 |Year of graduation||2019|

 Nina, a talented designer and illustrator, decided to change careers and retrain after being impacted by mental health issues, triggered by losing her mum.
 As a first step she joined the Arts Therapies and Wellbeing Foundation programme before progressing onto the MA in Art Therapy.
 Nina’s work now incorporates her knowledge of art, learned theory and placement experience.
 She says, ‘I really enjoyed the experience of learning in a cohort and the holistic approach to the teaching.
 It was wonderful to have access to the creative studios and to be able to develop my art making practice as both an artist and as a therapist’.

 In her final year, Nina set up a business called Courageous Art Therapy.
 Working with primary schools, she supports children impacted by developmental issues and trauma by helping them to explore their feelings through art therapy.
 Since the COVID-19 pandemic she has adapted her work to provide online sessions to adults and children to continue to meet the demands for mental health support.

 A promising future, a new business and a Flare award